CIRCLE OF LIGHT

 • Convenient use: Remote control supplied to change the colour, speed (continuous, flashing, increasing intensity, etc.) and intensity of the light.

-• Attention Deficit Disorder/Hyperactivity (ADHD - ADD)
+• Attention Deficit Disorder/Hyperactivity (ADHD, ADD)

 • Autism Spectrum Disorder